Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Broadwater is below the national average.
-The median income is $43,356 and the average income is $57,259.
-This contrasts with Rest of WA's figures where the median income is $59,973 and the average income is $74,392.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Broadwater would be approximately $47,527 (median) and $62,767 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Broadwater all fall between the 15th and 16th percentiles nationally.
-Income distribution shows that the $800 - $1,499 earnings band captures 28.0% of the community (1,276 individuals), differing from the metropolitan region where the $1,500 - $2,999 category predominates at 31.1%.
-Housing affordability pressures are severe in Broadwater, with only 81.0% of income remaining, ranking at the 13th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Broadwater, median income is $43,356 and average income is $57,259.
+In comparison, Rest of WA has a median income of $59,973 and an average income of $74,392.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $47,527 (median) and $62,767 (average).
+The 2021 Census data indicates that household, family, and personal incomes in Broadwater fall between the 15th and 16th percentiles nationally.
+Income distribution shows that 28.0% of individuals earn between $800 - $1,499, differing from metropolitan regions where the $1,500 - $2,999 category is predominant at 31.1%.
+Housing affordability pressures are severe in Broadwater, with only 81.0% of income remaining, ranking at the 13th percentile nationally.

 Frequently Asked Questions - Income